-Today is St. Patrick’s day.
-While I haven’t a drop of Irish blood in my veins, I can appreciate the holiday, the people and the whiskey along with the best of them.
+While I haven’t a drop of Irish blood in my veins, I can appreciate the St. Patrick’s day holiday, the people and the whiskey along with the best of them.

-It was immensely helpful and fun.
-I haven’t been in a long time, I’m due for a visit when I can.
-I think Irish Whiskey is often overlooked for its more famous cousin but I think that’s a real mistake.
+To celebrate the day I bought my Dad a bottle of Tullamore Dew Irish Whiskey.
 Irish whiskey tends to undergo triple distillation.
 It is lighter than Scotch.
 Distillation takes place in pot stills.
 Irish whiskey is made from raw and malted barley which is dried in kilns and it is aged for a minimum of three years.
 These last are all differences from Scotch.
 I think of Irish Whiskey sort of like a Barbaresco compared to a Barolo.
-Feel free to disagree with me but raise a glass today

 A historic brand, it was new to us which it shouldn’t have been because if was established in 1829.
 Tullamore is the name of the town in Ireland where the distillery is located.
 DEW are the initials of Daniel Edmund Williams who was a distillery manager

 This guy has an incredibly interesting story.
 He began working at the distillery as a stable boy at the age of 15 and went on to become Distillery Manager by the age of 25 and the rest is history.

 The whiskey I chose was a blended whiskey, grain, malt, and pot still whiskeys blended together.
 Apparently the first gives sweet notes, the next fruit flavors, and the third spice.
 These whiskeys are aged in ex-bourbon and ex-sherry barrels or butts as they are called.

 The result, a lovely, sweet/spice amber colored drink with which to celebrate the day.